 The size and weight depend upon the type of objective lens used.

 A bigger objective lens can do wonders with the image quality, especially in low light conditions but it also increases the weight significantly.

 If you are a person who can carry around 2 pounds with you, a 50mm objective lens is recommended.

 If you do not want to carry a heavy binocular, a 32 mm or even a 42mm objective lens binocular is fine too.

 The rubber armor coating in the binoculars protects the binoculars from wear and tear, it makes them sturdy to withstand extreme weather conditions.

-It is crucial to have a waterproof binocular, especially on rainy days.
+It is crucial to have waterproof binoculars, especially on rainy days.

-Waterproof binoculars are typically sealed with O-ring, which prevents water, moisture, and dust to enter the binoculars.
+Waterproof binoculars are typically sealed with an O-ring, which prevents water, moisture, and dust from entering the binoculars.

-The binocular is purged with argon or nitrogen gas, which replaces the moist air from present in the binocular to make it completely fog proof.
+The binocular is purged with argon or nitrogen gas, which replaces the moist air present in the binocular to make it completely fogproof.